 Eliminating paper makes sharing and gathering relevant information easier for your team and prospective students.
 Utilize online forms to make it quick and easy to gather and store the data you need to collect during recruiting events.
 While you’re at it, eliminate complicated and time-consuming fillable PDFs as well.
 Although better than paper, they are not very user-friendly so users frequently abandon them.

 2. Get Real

+Being genuine is one of the best recruitment solutions for higher ed.
 It’s important to be authentic when you’re trying to recruit students.
-Use photos of actual students in your marketing materials to give prospective students a realistic and genuine view of your school.
+Use photos of actual students in your marketing assets to give prospective students a realistic and genuine view of your school.
 Ditch the stock photos for pictures of real students in real situations, like during homecoming or participating in school traditions.

 If you’re worried about keeping costs down to stay within a budget, consider hiring a student photographer for the project.
 When you interact with people, you’ll have a great story to share that reveals how your school truly supports its students.

 The students you need to connect with are highly engaged with technology.
 If you want to grab their attention, you must meet them where they live.
 The same communication tactics used over the last decade might not be effective anymore.
 Here are some ways to grab (and keep) the attention of prospective students during the recruitment process:

 - Connect with students through a polished website.